Editor’s Note: Sadly, this long-time favorite of our family is no more. Disney announced in mid-2020 this Animal Kingdom attraction was being retired.

 Primeval Whirl is an underrated attraction that doesn’t receive as much hype as many of the other coasters and thrill rides at Walt Disney World.
-It is definitely a fun ride that is worth making sure that you experience during your vacation.
-Plus, it is Dinoland, USA and has a theme that takes you back to the prehistoric, which is always a fun time!
+In fact, it isn’t even open all the time.
+Primeval Whirl operates on a seasonal schedule and is typically only open during the busiest times of the year.
+However, it is definitely a fun ride that is worth making sure that you experience if it is open.
 Here are some fun facts and secrets about Primeval Whirl:

 The attraction actually has one of the taller height restrictions for the size of the ride.
 The height requirements to ride are 48”.
 This is likely due to the intensity of the G-forces that are experienced while on the attraction.

 5 – 900 riders per hour.

 The attraction pushes through 700 riders per hour on each side, so 1,400 riders total.
 So when you think about wait times, you can think about just how many riders will make it through during that time.
 700 riders in 30 minutes, 350 in 15, and so on.
 That seems pretty impressive when each ride vehicle only holds 4 guests, and only so many can be on the track at a time.

 This definitely adds an extra unique element to the ride experience.
 Each car seats 4 guests, and the cars actually spin during the ride.
 If you don’t like spinning rides or get easily nauseated, then you definitely might want to sit this ride out.
 It may be too intense and make you a little sick to your stomach.
 If you can handle it, it is an amazingly fun time and has been one of our favorites at Animal Kingdom.